nimblecrm/api-docs/docs/contacts/basic/details.rst

 **meta** — default: 0
     When included and equal to 1, the meta parameter will add an additional component to the response which describes all fields, field types, and possible values available on the record.
-For further reference see :ref:`contacts-meta-response`.
+For further reference see :ref:`legacy_contacts-meta-response`.

 **fields** — default: all fields in contact
     Specifies a comma separated list of fields to return.
 If this parameter is excluded, all fields will be returned.